efemberg11/GeoModel_rmakhman/README.md

 # FullSimLight: Build, run and options

-The applications can be built and used both with sequential and multithreaded Geant4 builds.
+The application can be built and used both with sequential and multithreaded Geant4 builds.
 In case of multithreaded Geant4 toolkit, the applications will run in proper multithreaded mode.